10 Surprising Things That Change When You Get Married

 Holidays can reach a whole new level of complicated when “Thanksgiving is always at Aunt Susan’s” meets “we have to go to my dad’s.”
 That was a reality Ricardo L. didn’t expect.
 “I spent some holidays with my wife’s family before getting hitched,” he says, in part for a few brownie points during their courtship.
 But once they were officially married, figuring out how to split holidays—like Christmas and Thanksgiving—became a point of contention.
 “Thanksgiving has always been one of my favorite holidays—not just because I have a large family (she does too), but mostly because my old man can make a mean turkey,” he says, one that puts other birds to shame.
 Their solution: alternate the big holidays, a plan he says they’ve stuck to for the past 12 years (and one that includes asking his dad for turkey leftovers).
 Other couples may opt to visit both families on a given holiday, or host it themselves and start new traditions.
 For newly blended family, holiday pressure may be even more intense; here are tips to help enjoy the season, and build bonds after it’s over.

 Research from Ohio State University found that women are more likely to pack on pounds after marriage, while men are likely to gain weight after divorce.
 Scientists looked at survey data from more than 10,000 people and found that the chance for the largest weight gain was highest after age 30.
 The study didn’t delve into the why, but experts have their theories: As you get older, a sudden change (like marriage or divorce) can be a bigger shock than it would be when you’re younger, and that can really impact your weight, suggests one study author.
 “Joy and grief are strong emotions that can also lead to an increase or decrease in appetite,” adds Heitler.
-These are the signs your partner is making you gain weight.

 The freedom of your time

 Before Courtney got married, she considered her time her own: She’d make her plans for the day—which always incorporated seeing her now-husband, but they were still her plans.
 After they got married and moved in together, free time became about ‘what we’re doing,’ not ‘what I’m doing,’ she explains.
 “It was weird shift for me at first, almost like I lost a little control of my day.”
 She enjoyed doing things with her husband, but still craved time on her own.
 And that need for space and “me-time” is both normal and healthy, says Park.
 You can love your togetherness, but it’s important to have the alone time to do the things you enjoy—not only for your own well-being, but also for the health of your relationship.
-Here’s how to carve out more me-time.

 Your role in the relationship